The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’m pretty certain that namespaceauth.conf is completely useless at this point, so probably need removal not documentation.
 I haven’t conclusively proven this and don’t have the time to do so right now, so I’m removing myself from the ticket.

-#8 Updated by Nick Fagerlund about 2 years ago
+#8 Updated by Nick Fagerlund over 2 years ago

 - Assignee set to Patrick Carlisle